Felix da Costa: I don’t hide it, my goal is to be in F1 next season

 Although Kimi Raikkonen has been linked with a move to the team, both Toro Rosso drivers – Daniel Ricciard9o and Jean Eric Vergne – are also candidates.
 If either of these two are promoted, it is more than likely that Da Costa will be drafted into the Toro Rosso slot that becomes available for 2014.

 “Like I said, I don’t hide that the goal is to be in F1 next year.
 I think it would be good to have a junior driver step into Red Bull as I think that is what the junior team is all about,” concluded Da Costa.
-(Apex)
+(GP247)